 Canberra, the capital of Australia has a lot to offer to the discerning traveler.
-I visited Canberra recently and was impressed to see that there were so many amazing things to see/do/eat in Canberra, the capital of Australia.
-I am listing down some of my best experiences in Canberra.
+I visited Canberra recently and was impressed to see that there were so many amazing things to see/do/eat in Canberra.
+And did you know, it is the capital of Australia?
+In this blog, I am listing below some of my best experiences in Canberra.

 - IT IS EASY TO SPOT WILDLIFE IN CANBERRA:

 The Tidbinbilla Nature Reserve houses wildlife which is unique to Australia.
 I easily spotted Kangaroos, wallabies, cockatoos, koalas, emus, magpie and many other species.
 I even saw a fleeting glimpse of the platypus, which is difficult to spot.
 An easy and quick walk takes one to the Hanging Rock which is the former home of the aboriginals of Australia.
 It was my most favourite part of the trip.